squidfunk/mkdocs-material/docs/tutorials/social/custom.md

       - layouts
     ```

-Have a look at the contents of `event.yml`.
+Have a look at the contents of `release.yml`.
 You will see that there are:

 * a number of definitions of content pulled from the site,
 * definitions of tags that end up in the `meta` elements in the page header
   of each page,
-* a specification that consists of a number of layers that are applied on
+* a specification that consists of a number of layers that the social plugin
-  top of each other in the order in which they are defined.
+  applies on top of each other in the order in which they are defined.

 ## Define page metadata

-In the following, you will add an event date and location to the social card.
+In the following, you will add a version number to the social card.
+This
-As each event will have its own date and location, it makes sense to define
-these in the page header and then of this information in the custom layout.
+assumes you have a changelog page with information about each release.
+Add the version number of the latest version to the page header (so it does
+not need to be parsed out of the Markdown content):

-!!! example "Defining the event data <!-- md:sponsors -->"
+!!! example "Defining the release data <!-- md:sponsors -->"

-    Create a page with the following content:
+    Create a page `docs/changelog.md` with the following content:

     ```yaml
     ---
+    icon: material/rocket-launch-outline
     social:
-      cards_layout: event
+      cards_layout: release
-    event:
-      date: 2024-04-08
-      location: Online
+      cards_layout_options:
+        title: New release!
+    latest: 1.2.3
     ---

-    # Introduction to Material for MkDocs
+    # Releases
     ```

 ## Extract page metadata

 With the data defined in the page header, you can now add code to the layout
 that pulls it out and makes it available to render later on.
 This is to separate
-the data manipulation from the actually layout instructions and so make the
+the data manipulation from the actual layout instructions and so make the
 layout file easier to read.

 !!! example "Adding data definitions"

     Add the following at the top of the layout file:

-    ```yaml hl_lines="2-99"
+    ```yaml hl_lines="2-9"
     definitions:
-      - &event >-
+      - &latest >-
-        {%- if 'event' in page.meta %}
+        {%- if 'latest' in page.meta %}
-            {%- if 'date' in page.meta['event'] %}
-                {{ "%s - " | format(page.meta['event']['date'].strftime('%d %B %Y')) }}
+            {{ page.meta['latest']}}
         {%- else -%}
-                Date is undefined!
-            {%- endif -%}
-            {%- if 'location' in page.meta['event'] -%}
-                {{ page.meta['event']['location'] }}
-            {%- else -%}
-                Location is undefined!
-            {%- endif -%}
-        {%- else -%}
-            No event data defined!
+            No release version data defined!
         {%- endif -%}
     ```